eQTL-Catalogue/genimpute/README.md

 - Exclude variants with imputation R2 < 0.4
 - Keep variants on chromosomes 1-22 and X
 - Keep variants with MAF > 0.01
+- Multiply genotype dosage of male samples on the Non-PAR region of the X chromsome by two for easier QTL mapping

 ## Input parameters